-While you make your way through Peru, you will notice that great part of the country is isolated by desert or the Andean mountains, most of the small houses on the way, you will see, don’t have electricity, nor the internet obviously, the reason is… the internet doesn’t reach these areas, so the buses too, they don’t have the means to receive internet connection.
+While you make your way through Peru, you will notice that a great part of the country is isolated by desert or the Andean mountains, most of the small houses on the way, you will see, don’t have electricity, nor the internet obviously, the reason is… the internet doesn’t reach these areas, so the buses too, they don’t have the means to receive an internet connection.

 So leave your phones aside, and let’s do how the 80’s kids used to do: Talk to each other, interact with new people and watch the beautiful view you have from your window!
 80’s kid didn’t have internet, but they all grew up healthy, they survived, and so will you!

 Peru Hop Crew are very friendly and sociable and with them, you can have a